rayfrankenstein/AITOW/README.md

 ---
 "Agile is about measuring and tracking, full stop.
 The difference between Waterfall and Agile is that Agile promises short iterations and continuous measuring and tracking throughout.
 But the important bit is that everything you do as a developer is tracked, recorded, and KPIs extracted from it so the company can see if it's hitting its OKRs and if not, what can be done.
 Yeah, I know, that's not Agile according to the Agile Manifesto.
 Forget the Manifesto.
 You think the CTO approved an Agile transformation because of a fucking manifesto?
 NUMBERS.
 How much money can we save and how much more profitable can we become by delivering exactly the software, and only the software, our users need with ruthless efficiency?
 This, and ONLY this, is Agile in the enterprise.
 Shove your manifestos.
 You have sprint commitments you need to fulfill.
 Get back to work."--bitwize, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 ---
+"[Agile] will not end.
+If anything it'll get worse.
+It's become a tracking mechanism which management loves.
+There's also a gazillion agencies out there that will push for it as that daily meeting makes it look like there's constant progress, even if most people BS their way thru half the meetings."--teerak, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

+---
 "Some tasks take 15 minutes of discussion (no, they aren't complex tasks) with people debating whether it is worth 5 points or 8.
 It is just tiring and pointless.
 And retro - gawd, I hate those.
 There are all kinds of stupid shit (people using references from music, movies etc, trying to make it "fun" and "hip").
 I can't bring other tasks into the sprint, even if I finished all my current tasks, without my manager's permission.
 And on and on.